nopnop2002/esp-idf-st7789/README.md

 step2)
 Select ttf font.
 ___Please note that if you select a proportional font, some fonts may not convert correctly.___
+If you select a proportional font, some fonts will need to be changed manually.
 Monospaced fonts can be converted correctly.
 ![WFONTX64-1](https://github.com/user-attachments/assets/2193a3c4-021c-48e6-8486-2ce500bdac36)